KevinBian107/KevinBian107.github.io/README.md

 # Kaiwen (Kevin) Bian

 My name is Kaiwen (Kevin) Bian and I am a undergraduate student at UCSD double majoring in **Data Science** & **Cognitive Behavoral Neuroscience** and minoring in **Mathamatics**.
-I am passionate about making data science and machine learning tools an “bridge” to discovering more in every single scientific field both in academia and in the industry.
+I am passionate about finding bridges between data science and neuroscience through forms of algorithm and machine learning to help both community better understand the machines and ourselves.

 My passion goes beyond Data Science into fields of Neuroscience, Biology, and Exercise Physiology.
 I am extremely interested in the intersection between Data Science and Neuroscience for developing systems/algorithms with better performances.
 I am fluent in both Chinese and English, and open- minded for new ideas and learning opportunities.

 **Email**: [kaiwenbian107@gmail.com](kaiwenbian107@gmail.com)